Milestones

 AI Performance Insight

 Your AO100 of 33.36s puts you on the edge of the sub-30 tier.
-The improvement rate of -1.71 s/day shows your current approach is working.
-Your stable consistency suggests you have a solid foundation but are hitting a technical ceiling.
+The -0.62s gap shows your recent performance is improving relative to your average.
+A stddev of 4.624s indicates your consistency is stable, meaning you have a reliable floor.